 Employees must conduct a periodic check of all safety-critical equipment and connections.

-Among various jobs in the maintenance industry, gardening is probably the most fun.
+Among the various jobs in the maintenance industry, gardening is probably the most fun.
 Not only can you work outdoors, you also get the chance to be in touch with nature.
 If you think about it, gardening can be one relaxing job.
+This is precisely why we’re going to cover PPE for maintenance workers.

 But you can barely relax when you’re faced with hazards like heat stress, blindness, amputation and falls.
 That’s right.
 Apparently, the most fun maintenance job can be the most threatening too That is, unless you learn to protect yourself from the hazards you’re exposed to.